Smith Rock State Park

 Smith Rock State Park is a state park located in central Oregon's High Desert near the communities of Redmond and Terrebonne.
 The day-use area of the park is open daily from dawn to dusk.
 The park also has a camping area as well that accommodates tent camping only.
 Its sheer cliffs of tuff and basalt are ideal for rock climbing of all difficulty levels.
 Smith Rock is generally considered the birthplace of modern American sport climbing, and is host to cutting-edge climbing routes.
 It is popular for sport climbing, traditional climbing, multi-pitch climbing, and bouldering.

 History

 The origin of the Smith Rock name is uncertain.
-One story, published the Albany States Rights Democrat in 1867 A.D., states that Smith Rock was named after John Smith, who was Linn County Sheriff and an Oregon state legislator in the 1850s and 1860s.
+One story, published in the Albany States Rights Democrat in 1867 A.D., states that Smith Rock was named after John Smith, who was Linn County Sheriff and an Oregon state legislator in the 1850s and 1860s.
 The newspaper article credits Smith with "discovering" the rock.
 Another story claims the rock was named after a soldier named Smith who fell to his death from the rock in 1863 while his unit was camped nearby.

 The State of Oregon obtained the park property between 1960 and 1975 from the City of Redmond and Harry and Diane Kem.